e-mk/meteora-quoting/README.md

 - Supports only Meteora AMM volatile pools
 - Does not support stable pools or other pool types
-- Focuses on providing accurate quotes for token swaps
+- Focuses on providing accurate quotes for token into pool

 ## Setup